MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/monitor-upgrade.md

 ## Database Activity
 It can appear that the upgrade process isn't running as a step is taking some time to complete, and you want to validate that it's running.

-Use the following SQL script to check for database activity.
-This is useful for checking on the database synchronize steps:
+Use the following SQL script to check for database activity and the database synchronize steps:
  - PreReqs-AdditiveDbSync
  - PreReqs-PartialDbSync
  - DbSync-SyncSchema